json-api/json-api/_format/1.1/index.md

     for a primary data object, or `"/data/attributes/title"` for a specific attribute].
 This **MUST** point to a value in the request document that exists; if it doesn't, the client **SHOULD** simply ignore the pointer.
-  * `parameter`: a string indicating which URI query parameter caused the error.
+  * `parameter`: a string indicating which URI query parameter used in the request caused the error.
+  * <a id="error-objects-source-missing"></a>`missing`: an object indicating
+    that the error was caused by a missing extension, key, or URI query parameter.
+    If present, this object **MUST** contain exactly one of the following keys:
+        * `extension`: the URI of a missing extension.
+This key **SHOULD** be used with the `pointer` member to indicate which value in the request document is missing the extension.
+        * `key`: the name of a missing key.
+This key **SHOULD** be used with the `pointer` member to indicate which value in the request document is missing the key.
+        * `parameter`: the name of a missing URI query parameter.

+    This object **MAY** also contain an `alternatives` key, whose value is an array listing alternate extension URIs, key names, or parameter names (depending on which type of value is missing) that can be added to resolve this error.
-* `meta`: a [meta object][meta] containing non-standard meta-information about the error.
+* `meta`: a [meta object][meta] containing additional information about the error.

+> Note: Previous versions of this specification defined a `code` member in error objects.
+The role of that member is now played instead by the `type`.
+>
+> Old APIs that send the `code` member will continue to function with newer clients, but these clients will likely ignore that member.
+Clients may choose to continue to support `code` if they must interact with older APIs.
+However, new APIs should not produce error objects with this member, even though doing so is technically allowed.

 [resource objects]: #document-resource-objects
 [attributes]: #document-resource-object-attributes